Elgar Parishad case a conspiracy to undermine Varavara Rao’s right to life, says rights group

 The Peoples Union of Democratic Rights pointed out that Rao has still not been granted bail, but was only allowed the right to proper medical care.

-The Peoples Union of Democratic Rights on Thursday demanded the immediate release of Telugu poet and activist Varavara Rao who was arrested two years ago in connection with the Bhima Koregaon case.
-The group said the Centre’s ongoing inquiry into the Elgar Parishad conclave of 2017 was a conspiracy that has sought to undermine Rao’s right to life and was “taking away his human right to dignity”.
+The Peoples Union of Democratic Rights on Thursday demanded the immediate release of Telugu poet and activist Varavara Rao, who was arrested two years ago in connection with the Bhima Koregaon case.
+The group said the Centre’s ongoing inquiry into the Elgar Parishad conclave of 2017 was a conspiracy that has sought to undermine the 80-year-old’s right to life and was “taking away his human right to dignity”.

 The rights group noted that Rao was taken into custody for his alleged role in the case on November 17, 2018, after spending days under house arrest.
 He was accused of making inflammatory speeches at the Elgar Parishad conclave held at Shaniwar Wada in Pune on December 31, 2017, which the authorities claim triggered violence at the Bhima Koregaon war memorial the next day.

 So far, he has spent 732 days in jail.
-The trial has not started.
+The trial has not yet started.

 On Thursday, the Bombay High Court directed the authorities to shift the octogenarian poet from Taloja jail to Nanavati Hospital for 15 days, after observing that Rao was almost on his deathbed.
 It ordered that Rao should not be discharged without informing the court, and that his family should be allowed to meet him at the hospital.